 Fudgy Picnic Chocolate Cake

 Top view of baked Chocolate Cake in a square pan with a red cutting knife

-3. Bake for 30 to 35 minutes until a toothpick inserted in the middle comes out clean.
+• Step 4: Bake for 30 to 35 minutes, or until a toothpick inserted in the center comes out with a few moist crumbs.

+Fudgy Picnic Chocolate Cake